Sean-Hickey1/robotics/README.md

 code --install-extension ms-vscode.makefile-tools
 ```
 #### ROS base image
 The docker image used by the 'Remote Development Extension' is a customized docker image.
 It needs to be built only once buy running.
+If you have just installed Docker and encounter issues related to missing permissions, make sure that your user is part of the "docker"-group and reboot your system.

 ``` bash
 cd $MR_DIR